FINANCIAL AID | Helping you BU

 of Baker students at the College of Arts and Sciences receive financial aid in the form of scholarships and grants—totaling thousands of dollars.

-Baker students receive participation awards for fine arts, athletics, and involvement in student-run media.
+of Baker students receive participation awards for fine arts, athletics, and involvement in student-run media.

 To be awarded an academic scholarship, freshmen and new transfer students must be admitted to the College of Arts and Sciences or a School of Education undergraduate program.
 If you have not applied for admission, you may apply online.